With BCD Tofu House, Hee Sook Lee Built More Than A Restaurant Empire -- She Created A Cultural Phenomenon

 "You'd have the crispy, burnt rice bits at the bottom, and then they pour hot water in and make nurunji, which is super old-school and very Korean.
 It made her restaurant feel special," Cecilia Hae Jin Lee says.

 If imitation is the sincerest form of flattery, Lee is a culinary pioneer.
 With BCD Tofu House, she created a format that restaurants around the country have copied.
-For many Korean Americans, the brand remains a favorite and its soondubu the ultimate comfort food.
+For many Korean Americans, the brand remains a favorite and its soondubu is a beloved comfort food.

 "When we went there, it was clear that she had been a patron for a long time because the waitstaff knew her and the manager knew her.
 It was a place where she had a full meal again.
 She said this was just such a treat for her," Kim says.